everleepham/bank-antiscam-app/AntiScamFlow.md

 - But still, the system logic is **complex** with many edge cases so we focused on:
   - **Comprehensive integration test cases**
   - **Postman collections** to test all logic and API flows tightly
+- If you wanna see how this app behaves, we recommend to use **postman collections** or checkout the **test cases** because testing with frontend might be slower and harder.

 #### 5. Is AI used in this project?